Instagram Tips & Strategies

 Follow these quick steps to convert your profile:

-1. Open the Instagram app and navigate to your profile by tapping your profile picture in the bottom-right corner.
+1. Open the Instagram app and go to your profile by tapping your profile picture in the bottom right.

-2. Tap the hamburger menu (the three horizontal lines) in the top-right corner of your screen.
+2. Tap the hamburger menu (the three horizontal lines) in the top-right corner.

-3. From the pop-up menu, select ‘Settings and privacy.’
+3. From the menu, select ‘Settings and privacy.’

 4. Scroll down and tap on ‘Business tools and controls.’